Dorsaa-Francis/inpt_report/README.md

-### Service Discovery And Port Scanning
+# Service Discovery and Port Scanning
-Service discovery and port scanning are essential techniques in network management, security, and administration.
+### Service Discovery

-##### Service Discovery
+Purpose: Identifies active services like web servers or databases.

-- **Purpose:** Identifies active services on a network, such as web servers or databases.
+Benefits:

-- **Benefits:**
+- Configuration Management: Verifies and manages service configurations.
-  - **Configuration Management:** Helps administrators verify and manage service configurations.
+- Troubleshooting: Helps diagnose and resolve network issues.
-  - **Troubleshooting:** Assists in diagnosing and resolving network issues by revealing which services are running.
+- Security: Identifies exposed services and potential vulnerabilities.

-  - **Security:** Aids in identifying potential vulnerabilities by showing what services are exposed and their current state.
+### Port Scanning

-##### Port Scanning
+Purpose: Detects open ports on devices, revealing available services.

-- **Purpose:** Detects open ports on networked devices, revealing which services are available.
+Benefits:
-- **Benefits:**
+- Network Mapping: Understands the network layout and services.
-  - **Network Mapping:** Helps in understanding the network layout and available services.
+- Security Assessment: Identifies vulnerable open ports.
-  - **Security Assessment:** Identifies open ports and services that may be vulnerable, aiding in vulnerability management.
+- Compliance: Ensures adherence to security policies by checking for unintended open ports.
-  - **Compliance:** Ensures systems meet security policies and standards by regularly checking for unintended open ports.
+-

-##### Combined Use
+Combined Use

-- **Enhanced Security:** Together, these techniques provide a comprehensive view of network security, identifying vulnerabilities and ensuring proper configuration.
+- Enhanced Security: Provides a comprehensive view of network security, helping identify vulnerabilities and ensure proper configuration.
-- **Efficient Management:** They help in maintaining a secure and well-managed network environment by detecting potential issues early.
+- Efficient Management: Assists in maintaining a secure network environment by detecting issues early.

 ![Service Discovery and Port Scanning](Images/sdps.png)

-### Vulnerability Scanning
+# Vulnerability Scanning
 Vulnerability scanning is an automated process that identifies security weaknesses in systems, networks, or applications.
-It helps detect unpatched software, misconfigurations, and other vulnerabilities that could be exploited.
-The scanning process involves discovering live hosts, scanning for known issues, analyzing results, and generating reports.
+It helps detect unpatched software, misconfigurations, and other exploitable vulnerabilities.
+The process involves discovering live hosts, scanning for known issues, analyzing results, and generating reports.

-- The image below shows how a custom wordlist can be created using cewl and also procedure used during the vulnerability scanning:
+The image below shows how to create a custom wordlist using cewl and outlines the procedure for vulnerability scanning.

 ![Vulnerability Scanning](Images/vulnerability_scanning.png)